MMA-HHG/MMA/README.md

 - DEVELOPMENT: wrap the call of singleTDSE, where propagation is called to test, erase this extra step after

+!!!
+There is memory allocated in every TDSE.
+Check there are no memory leaks, it matters now.

 ## Extensions/features already presented in 1DTDSE
 THere is a list of features we added in the code throughout the time, we don't have them in the sheduler.
 But it would be worthy to re-introduce them simply by modifying the output structure.